 Building a Foundation

 "The first three steps suggest that our human resources, such as intelligence, knowledge, strength, and even hope, are not enough to solve our problems.
 As others have done, we need to accept the help of a power greater than ourselves to guide our thoughts and actions.
 These three steps show us how to bring that power into our lives in an active, workable partnership.”
 (Al-anon’s 12 Steps & 12 Traditions, 1987).
 In WA, we define a power greater than ourselves to be anything you refer to for greater/deeper/collective wisdom and/or how you personally create meaning.
-For some, this may be defined as higher power, higher self, all, flow, order, the web of life, group conscience, collective wisdom, reason, love, nature, awareness, the universe, the force, spirit, creator, great mother, heavenly father, god, goddess; it may be a religious deity, or something, anything else.
+For some, this may be defined as greater power, higher self, all, flow, order, the web of life, group conscience, collective wisdom, reason, love, nature, awareness, the universe, the force, spirit, creator, great mother, heavenly father, god, goddess; it may be a religious deity, or something, anything else.
 The point is to develop a relationship with something that is entirely personal to you and will help you move beyond your ego's understanding of yourself and the world.

-Step Two - We came to trust in a wisdom beyond our socialization in whiteness; we now understand that we did not learn this alone and cannot unlearn it alone.
+Step Two - We came to trust in a wisdom and power beyond our socialization in whiteness; we now understand that we did not learn this alone and cannot unlearn it alone.
 Through connecting with a loving community of others also doing this work, we now trust that we can learn to live compassionately in reality, still deeply impacted by the patterns of whiteness, and experience greater sanity, joy, and peace.
 (Principle: HOPE)

-Step Three - We made a decision to lean on and engage with a greater wisdom, as we defined it, and a community committed to helping each other do the work of waking up and staying awake.
+Step Three - We made a decision to lean on and engage with a greater power, as we defined it, and a community committed to helping each other do the work of waking up and staying awake.
 (Principles: TRUST & COMMITMENT)